 Equally, it is important to recognise that a central pillar of the radical right’s mission is to disrupt mainstream politics and to foment tensions between different political – especially minority – groups.
 This, as National Front leaders in the 1980s believed, creates the conditions for the radical right to gain increased influence and relevance.
 Were this not concerning enough, the Labour antisemitism crisis has the potential to delegitimise the (entirely valid) concerns of many Palestinian solidarity activists.
 If the pro-Palestine movement is allowed to become firmly associated with antisemitism in the public imagination then this could also contribute to growing popular Islamophobia in Britain.
 Labour itself suffers in this way too, in the process damaging the credibility of the entire anti-fascist and anti-racist left.

 From whatever angle one looks, then, Labour’s failure to swiftly and comprehensively deal with antisemitism in its own ranks offers deeply worrying encouragement for radical right extremists lurking in British society.

-Mr Benjamin Bland is an Early Career Researcher Fellow at CARR, and a Doctoral candidate at Department of History, Royal Holloway, University of London.
-See his profile at: © Benjamin Bland.
+Mr Benjamin Bland is a Doctoral Fellow at CARR, and a Doctoral candidate at Department of History, Royal Holloway, University of London.
+See his profile here. © Benjamin Bland.
 Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).